 WHAT IS THE 11TH STREET BRIDGE PROJECT?

 The 11th Street Bridge crosses the Union Pacific Railroad (UPRR) tracks and North MacArthur Drive in the City of Tracy.
 11th Street is one of the City’s main east-west corridors that serves local, truck and commuter traffic.
-The project will replace the bridge to enhance pedestrian, bicycle, and vehicular safety and continue to efficiently serve users.
+The project replaced the bridge to enhance pedestrian, bicycle, and vehicular safety and continued to efficiently serve users.

-The City of Tracy is the lead agency working in partnership with Caltrans and San Joaquin County.
+The City of Tracy was the lead agency working in partnership with Caltrans and San Joaquin County.

 WHAT IS THE PURPOSE OF THE PROJECT?

-The existing bridge was originally built in 1936 as a two-lane facility and then later widened to four lanes (two in each direction) in 1960.
-The condition of the bridge has deteriorated with time and needs replacement in order to meet the latest structural and seismic requirements.
-The project will replace the existing bridge to provide a safer crossing over the UPRR tracks.
-The construction cost for this project is approximately $46 million and is being funded through the Highway Bridge Program (HBP), Local Seismic Safety Retrofit Program (LSSRP) and City of Tracy Transportation Funds.
+The old bridge was originally built in 1936 as a two-lane facility and then later widened to four lanes (two in each direction) in 1960.
+The condition of the old bridge deteriorated with time and needed replacement in order to meet the latest structural and seismic requirements.
+The project replaced the old bridge to provide a safer crossing over the UPRR tracks.
+The construction cost for this project was approximately $46 million and was funded through the Highway Bridge Program (HBP), Local Seismic Safety Retrofit Program (LSSRP) and City of Tracy Transportation Funds.

-Work on this project will include the following activities:
+Work on this project included the following activities:

-- Replacing the existing 1,441 foot long bridge over the UPRR tracks with a shorter structure in combination with retaining walls and embankment fill at the approaches
+- Replaced the existing 1,441 foot long bridge over the UPRR tracks with a shorter structure in combination with retaining walls and embankment fill at the approaches

-- Constructing a two-lane temporary bridge on the south side of 11th Street
+- Constructed a two-lane temporary bridge on the south side of 11th Street

-- Removing the existing bridge and constructing the new bridge
+- Removed the existing bridge and constructed the new bridge

-- Modifying the signalized intersection of North MacArthur Drive and 11th Street
+- Modified the signalized intersection of North MacArthur Drive and 11th Street

 WILL ACCESS TO THE 11th STREET BRIDGE BE COMPLETELY CLOSED DURING CONSTRUCTION?

-During stage one, a temporary two-lane, bridge will be constructed to maintain access during the bridge replacement.
-To minimize impacts to the traveling public, pedestrian, bicycle, and vehicular traffic will be detoured to the temporary bridge while the new bridge is constructed.
+During stage one, a temporary two-lane bridge was constructed to maintain access during the bridge replacement.
+To minimize impacts to the traveling public, pedestrian, bicycle, and vehicular traffic was detoured to the temporary bridge while the new bridge was constructed.

-Construction for the project is planned to be completed in stages to minimize impacts and maintain mobility for local and regional travelers.
-The tentative plan can be reviewed below; however, it is subject to change.
+Construction for the project was planned to be completed in stages to minimize impacts and maintain mobility for local and regional travelers.
+The plan included:

-- Stage 1 (100% complete): Construction of temporary bridge / traffic switch from existing to temporary bridge
+- Stage 1: Construction of temporary bridge / traffic switch from existing to temporary bridge

-- Stage 2 (50% complete): Demolition of old bridge / construction of new bridge facility
+- Stage 2: Demolition of old bridge / construction of new bridge facility

-- Stage 3 (pending): Intersection and signal improvements, roadway work / bridge opening
+- Stage 3: Intersection and signal improvements, roadway work / bridge opening

 ARE THERE ALTERNATIVE ROUTES TO AVOID THE CONSTRUCTION AREA?

-Yes, the City recommends taking I-205 to N. MacArthur Drive exit or I-5 exit to 11th Street, using Grant Line Road to N. MacArthur Drive.
+Yes, the City recommended taking I-205 to N. MacArthur Drive exit or I-5 exit to 11th Street, using Grant Line Road to N. MacArthur Drive.

-WHEN WILL CONSTRUCTION START AND HOW LONG WILL IT LAST?
+WHEN DID CONSTRUCTION START AND HOW LONG DID IT LAST?

-Construction began in April 2015 and is expected to conclude in late 2017.
+Construction began in April 2015 and concluded in summer 2018.

-As part of the project, the shoulders of the bridge will be striped to be 8’ wide and serve as Class 2 bicycle lanes.
+As part of the project, the shoulders of the bridge was striped to be 8’ wide and serve as Class 2 bicycle lanes.

 WHAT CAN I EXPECT DURING CONSTRUCTION AND HOW WILL THIS PROJECT IMPACT ME?

-Access to businesses and residences will remain open during construction.
-Local property owners and the traveling public may experience traffic delays and the City recommends use of alternative routes during construction.
+Access to businesses and residences remained open during construction.
+Local property owners and the traveling public may experience traffic delays and the City recommended use of alternative routes during construction.
 In addition, typical construction related noise may be experienced during scheduled working hours.

-Generally, construction will occur Monday through Friday from 7:00 a.m. to 3:30 p.m.
-Night and weekend work is anticipated as approved by the City.
+Construction generally occurred Monday through Friday from 7:00 a.m. to 3:30 p.m.
+Anticipated night and weekend work was approved by the City.